-[District/School] personnel are likely to be first on the scene of an emergency situation within the school.
-They will normally take charge and remain in charge of the incident until it is resolved or others who have legal authority to do so assume responsibility.
-They will seek guidance and direction from local officials and seek technical assistance from state and federal agencies and industry where appropriate.
+School staff are likely to be first on the scene of an emergency within the school.
+They will normally take charge and remain in charge of the incident until it is resolved or others who have legal authority, or are more qualified to assume responsibility.
+Staff will seek guidance and direction from the District, local officials, and seek technical assistance from state and federal agencies and industry, where appropriate.